photoprism/photoprism-docs/docs/known-issues.md

 To solve this problem, you can change the primary image of a stack to assign faces to the other images in the stack.
 You can also manually unstack these files and disable stacking in *Settings > Library*.
 Note that files that are already stacked are not automatically unstacked when you change the stacking settings.

-Secondary images are not searched for faces by default, so this may only become a problem in special cases when they are stacked after detection, which may indicate more fundamental problems, e.g. with the metadata or incorrect settings.
+Secondary images are not searched for faces by default, so this can only become a problem in special cases when they are stacked after detection, which may indicate more fundamental problems, e.g. with the metadata or incorrect settings.

 ### Removing Merged Clusters Fails